Adam discusses his experience with depression and how treatment changed his life...

 It was during that first group session that another patient remarked that they were ill.
 This seemed strange to me.
 I did not consider myself as ill.
 I had no physical ailment, I was simply having difficulties.

 I resisted for the first two weeks.
+I think it's because I didn't know what to expect from mental health treatment and I was scared.
 But by week three my defences started to crumble to be replaced with a sense of frustration.
 I started to question why I wasn’t better yet.
 In fact if anything, I had started to feel worse.

 Taking off the mask